sqz-xy/gad-sdk/docs_sphinx/longform/advanced-commands.rst

 All configuration options
 #########################

-This page contains a comprehensive list of configuration options relevant to Generic Aiding which can be used with blended/xbns.
+This page contains a comprehensive list of configuration options relevant to Generic Aiding.

 .. csv-table:: All Generic Aiding Options
    :file: assets/options-all.csv